consento-org/.github/CONTRIBUTING.md

 ## License
-By contributing to Consento, you agree that your contributions will be licensed under the license inticated in the repositories `LICENSE` file.
+By contributing to Consento, you agree that your contributions will be licensed under the license indicated in the repositories `LICENSE` file.

 ## References
 This document was adapted from the open-source contribution guidelines for